Download the recommendations

 Message Classification within the Broadcast Email System

 There are three classes of broadcast email: Urgent, Formal Notice and Informational.
 The class of the message affects both the audience and the distribution schedule.
 The subject line of the message will indicate the selected class.
 Either URGENT:, FORMAL NOTICE:, or INFORMATIONAL: will appear as the prefix in the subject line according to the message classification.

 Urgent class is a category of broadcast emails reserved for highly important, time-sensitive campus emergency notices, such as security alerts.
 Messages in this class may be scheduled for immediate distribution as soon as properly approved.
 Urgent class messages are sent to all recipients designated by the University unit or recognized organization originating the email.

 Formal Notice Class

-In making its Mass Email Service available for use under this policy to persons or groups other than University administrative units, the University assumes no obligation or responsibility for the activities of the person or group.
-Further, the University reminds all mass email requesters to be aware of and comply with University policies and applicable laws, including those concerning safety, libel, slander, defamation, and obscenity.
+In making its Broadcast Email Service available for use under this policy to persons or groups other than University administrative units, the University assumes no obligation or responsibility for the activities of the person or group.
+Further, the University reminds all broadcast email requesters to be aware of and comply with University policies and applicable laws, including those concerning safety, libel, slander, defamation, and obscenity.

-A person whose request to use the Mass Email System is not approved may appeal that decision to the Senior Vice President/COO and Provost.
+A person whose request to use the Broadcast Email System is not approved may appeal that decision to the Senior Vice President/COO and Provost.
 All decisions shall be rendered promptly.